-The European Payment Report 2016 is based on a survey that was conducted simultaneously in 29 European countries between February and April 2016.
-In this report we gathered data from thousands of companies across Europe to gain insight into the payment behavior and financial health of European businesses.
+The European Payment Report is based on a annual survey conducted simultaneously in 29 European countries between February and March.
+In this report we have gathered data from thousands of companies across Europe to gain insight into the payment behavior and financial health of European businesses.

 Through this comprehensive survey among European companies, we generate awareness and debate among politicians and the media, for example, how late or non-payments impact the economies of the EU.
 We participate in seminars and meetings in Brussels to inform EU delegates of the situation and the best approaches in working for a sound economy and secure payments in Europe.

 - Contrary to political ambitions, a new European Payment Report shows that small and medium-sized enterprises (SMEs) across Europe need to accept longer payment times from other, often larger, businesses.